-This measure was developed to be applicable to the following program types: TOS, NC, RF, DI.
+This measure was developed to be applicable to the following program types: TOS, NC, RF, DI, KITS.
 If applied to other program types, the measure savings should be verified.

-To qualify for this measure the installed equipment must be an energy efficient faucet aerator, for bathrooms rated at 1.5 gallons per minute (GPM) or less, or for kitchens rated at 2.2 GPM or less.
+To qualify for this measure the installed equipment must be a low flow faucet aerator, for bathrooms rated at 1.5 gallons per minute (GPM) or less, or for kitchens rated at 2.2 GPM or less.
 Savings are calculated on an average savings per faucet fixture basis.

-The baseline condition is assumed to be a standard bathroom faucet aerator rated at 2.25 GPM or more, or a standard kitchen faucet aerator rated at 2.75 GPM or more.
+The baseline condition is assumed to be a standard bathroom faucet aerator rated at 2.25 GPM or greater, or a standard kitchen faucet aerator rated at 2.75 GPM or greater.